SEC Disability Program

 The SEC’s policy is to reasonably accommodate qualified persons with disabilities covered by the Rehabilitation Act of 1973 when they request accommodations and such accommodations will not cause the SEC undue hardship.
 Under the Rehabilitation Act, the SEC must ensure equal opportunity for employees and applicants with disabilities, and also ensure that its programs and activities—including educational materials, public events, and information and computer technology (such as this website)—are accessible to people with disabilities.
 SEC buildings and facilities must be readily accessible to people with disabilities, including SEC employees and applicants with disabilities.

 Persons with disabilities can request an accommodation to allow participation in or benefit from SEC programs and activities that would not otherwise be accessible because of a disability.
 Employees with disabilities are entitled to reasonable accommodations to perform the essential functions of their jobs, participate in programs, and enjoy the benefits of employment.
-For detailed information about the SEC’s accommodation procedures for employees and applicants for employment, see the policy on SEC Accommodation Procedures.
+For detailed information about the SEC’s reasonable accommodation procedures for employees and applicants for employment, see SEC Reasonable Accommodation Program policy (SECR 6-80) and procedures (SECOP 6-80).

 Reasonable Accommodation for Participation in Job Application Process